braveg1rl/memoblock/README.md

 Using Memoblock is incredibly simple.
 You start a Memoblock with `Memoblock.do`.
 You pass it an array consisting of any number of functions.
 These functions are called in turn with the value of `memo` as both the function context (`this`) as well as the first argument for the function.

 After any function has executed, the current properties of the `memo` object are inspected.
-If the properties contain any promises, they'll get resolved to their actual values.
-As soon as all promises have resolved, and the values of the `memo` object have been updated, the next function is called.
+If some of these properties are promises, Memoblock will wait until they are fullfilled.
+As soon as all promises are fulfilled, and a new the values of the `memo` object have been updated, the next function is called.

-Memoblock itself returns a promise which is fulfilled when all functions have been executed, and any last promises set to properties of the memo object have been fulfilled as well.
+`Memoblock.do` returns a promise which is fulfilled when all functions have been executed, and any last promises set to properties of the memo object have been fulfilled as well.

-If any promise assigned to a property of the memo object fails, no further functions will be executed, and the Memoblock promise will fail.
+If any promise assigned to a property of the memo object fails, no further functions will be executed, and the promise returned by `Memoblock.do` will fail.

 ### How it's better

 1. No need to define var's up-front in an outer function context.
 You can set any value you want.
 2. No need to think about whether the value you set is a real value or rather a promise for a value.
 Functions that return a promise appear in the code without any added noise, and are included without any extra effort.
-3. No need to assign any resolved value (available in the chain via first callback of "then") to a variable in the outer function context.
+3. No need to assign any fulfilled value (normally passsed to of callback to `then`) to a variable in the outer function context.
 This will save you one line of code for any value of promise you need to have available further down in the chain.

 ## Example